 At least one current resident of the Colonial Hotel has already decided to move out despite not having found alternative housing.
 Others will be forced to leave because their rent allowance will now be less than rent itself.
+They are are also not making proper prevention steps to reduce pests.
+In such situations, you can take the help of a pest control okc like Insight pest solutions, which will help in the reduction of pests and provide you guidelines to prevent them in the future.
+You can also contact pest control puyallup, which will provide the best solution to your problem and provide excellent customer service.
+There are also other environmentally friendly and healthy pest control services like Pest Control Burlington that will help you out in this situation.
 Eviction is also now more likely because the new management explicitly does not believe in harm reduction and have stated they will toughen their approach towards residents who use drugs.
 When asked about his eviction policy, the new building manager at the Colonial replied, “my boot.”

 Not only do the numbers of SROs fail to convey the affordability of the housing, but also its quality and adequacy.
 The residents of the Colonial live in sub-standard living conditions sharing the three bathrooms on each floor with twenty other residents, and the only kitchen is to be shared between 140 residents.
 The building is in a state of decay with constantly leaking pipes and miniscule, closet-sized rooms regularly infested with cockroaches and bedbugs.
 This is not unique to the Colonial but the reality of the majority of SRO’s in the DTES.
 Nonetheless, these buildings absolutely must be maintained at affordable rates until other housing is built.
 They represent a last resort for the people whose only alternative is the street.